PRACTICE RESOURCES

 NO-FAULT AUTO

-MSSNY’s Division of Socio-Medical Economics intercedes with the NYS Department of Financial Services and Auto No-Fault Carriers on behalf of our member physicians and their patients.
+MSSNY’s Division of Payment and Practice intercedes with the NYS Department of Financial Services and Auto No-Fault Carriers on behalf of our member physicians and their patients.

 Through MSSNY’s Committee on WC & NFI, etc. our staff continually strives to address the concerns of quality care for patients who sustain injuries as the result of work and/or auto related accidents.
 Through the Committee, MSSNY affirms its commitment to work with the DFS and its staff with respect to all aspects of care and treatment to patients who have sustained injuries as the result of auto accidents.